 - Make calls to 10 of my most important contacts.
 I can also receive calls from those contacts and send and receive text messages.

 - Count the steps that I walk daily.
-This has helped me to move a little more to reach my goal of 12 thousand steps per day.
+This has helped me move a little more to reach my goal of 12 thousand steps daily.

 - Give peace of mind to my children, who now know where I am at all times.